GROMIT13/Tetris-in-cmd/README.md

 # Tetris-in-cmd

-Recreation of modern tetris, where game is displayed in console.
+Recreation of modern tetris, displayed in console.

 **Controlls**
 ```